datopian/giftless/docs/source/auth-providers.md

 * `giftless.auth.jwt:JWTAuthenticator` - uses [JWT tokens](https://jwt.io/) to both identify
   the user and grant permissions based on scopes embedded in the token payload.
+* `giftless.auth.github:GithubAuthenticator` - uses [GitHub Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to both identify the user and grant permissions based on those for a GitHub repository of the same organization/name.
 * `giftless.auth.allow_anon:read_only` - grants read-only permissions on everything to every request; Typically, this is only useful in testing environments or in very limited deployments.